 Here at Urban Forestry, we’re big fans of critters!
-We actually take great pride in making sure that all critters are protected when we go to remove or trim trees as part of our service.
+In fact, our tree service experts take great pride in making sure that all critters are protected when we go to remove or trim trees as part of our service.

 Living in trees would be challenging, if it weren’t that many of these animals are well adapted to thrive in tree tops.
 As you can imagine, living up in treetops comes with many challenges including moving from tree to tree, raising babies, storing food, and finding shelter during extreme weather conditions.